Inflect logo

 FactorRating / DataNotes

-Tax IncentivesNoSpain does not currently offer specific data center tax breaks or incentives.
+Tax IncentivesNoSpain does not currently offer specific national tax incentives for data centers.

-Sales Tax21% VAT – as of September 2025Standard Spanish Value Added Tax rate applies to equipment and services.
+Sales Tax21% VAT – as of September 2025Standard Value Added Tax applies to colocation and IT services.

 Network & Connectivity Ecosystem